xactuary/bikesharing/README.md

 This graph reveals that there is a huge number of bicycles being used for a significant amount of time with an average usage of 5-6 hours.
 If the business charges by the hour, then there is a decent potential for income.
 In addition, if this long usage is due to commuters, then this significant usage suggests that there could be longetivity to the subscriber model keeping a steady income coming in.

+## Summary

+This analysis has shown that the bike sharing business is more utilized by the commuting population than the leisure population which makes any commuter city a potentially viable opportunity for a ride sharing business.
+In addition, marketing can be targeted to males for the commuting market and to females for the leisure market leading to a more efficient marketing plan.
+The fact that the subscriber model makes up the majority of the market for bike sharing, suggests that this is a business that can have income continuity.

-I would suggest also looking at this statistic of trip duration by usertype to see the difference in usage for subscribers (commuters) versus customers (leisure riders) to further establish this hypothesis.
+I would suggest also looking at the trip duration of usage analysis by usertype to see if there is a difference in usage for subscribers (commuters) versus customers (leisure riders) to further establish the marketing model.